 But what happens to a person’s psyche because they see no options but to accept these traumatizing realities as “normal life experiences”.

-My point is that millions of people live within cultural norms that can and do produce trauma, yet they are seen merely as “part of life” because they are so pervasive.
+The point is that millions of people live within cultural norms that can and do produce trauma, yet they are seen merely as “part of life” because they are so pervasive.
 And that has to have some effect on the people living within those cultural norms.

 Learning To Listen To Sensitivity and Compassion

 I distinctly remember being horrified to learn that there are “humanitarian” ways to wage war.
-I honestly couldn’t believe there were rules for war, a.k.a.
-The Geneva Conventions.
+I honestly couldn’t believe there were rules for war (a.k.a.
+The Geneva Conventions).
 I couldn’t believe people would bother to come up with rules of how to kill and maim each other instead of just figuring out how to not have a war.

 The sickness is very easy to see if we apply these concepts to individual situations: “The new and improved Domestic Violence Conventions: You can only harm your partner in these certain ways.”

 But I was basically told I was too sensitive.
-It was clearly not a good thing to be seen as overly sensitive.
+And it was clearly not a good thing to be seen as overly sensitive.
 My concerns were dismissed as unrealistic because I was not happy learning that things like the Geneva Conventions existed in place of adults simply refusing to engage in war itself.

-My main point is that because we are products of our cultural norms, we don’t necessarily have -objective- ways of determining what customs are perhaps quite damaging and what are “normal”.
+The main point is that because we are products of our cultural norms, we don’t necessarily have -objective- ways of determining what customs are perhaps quite damaging and what are “normal”.
 We know what are the norms for our time and place.
 But those change.
 Obviously some of what was acceptable 100 years ago is not acceptable now.
 It’s because we became aware of the shortcomings of the norms and customs.
 And usually compassion is the catalyst.
 Not coincidentally, compassionate understanding and the subsequent development and use of wise actions and interventions are the necessary keys to recovery from PTSD as well.